What is vulvar cancer?

 Vulvar cancer most commonly develops in the labia minora (inner lips), the labia majora (outer lips), and the perineum (skin between the vagina and the anus).

-About 380 Australian women are diagnosed with vulvar cancer each year.
+Vulvar cancer is not common.
 It most commonly affects women who have gone through menopause, however vulvar cancer can also occur in younger women.

 Symptoms of vulvar cancer may include:

 itching, burning and soreness or pain in the vulva

 a lump, sore, swelling or wart-like growth on the vulva

 thickened, raised skin patches in the vulva (may be red, white or dark brown)